admica/evebot/README.md

 * Autonomously posts killmails to any channel in real time.
 * Save/Load EFT style ship fittings grouped by ship type.
 * Show running total of all killmails seen since login and since last query.
+* Show most active systems filtered by sec status, sorted by ships, pods, or npc kills.
 * Fetch dotlan maps by region.
 * Pause and resume auto posting.
 * Fetch cryptocurrency price/volume/change for bitcoin, iota, etcetera... because why not?